 “Thank you guys for making such an awesome tool accessible to the open source community!”

-However, all projects are encouraged to upgrade to the latest tools available in Downloads.
+Users are encouraged to download the latest tools in Downloads.

 Going forward, only the latest three releases will be supported.
 This means projects should be expected to update their tools approximately once a year (or more frequently if you want the latest features/support).